Wednesday, November 24, 2004

 Magazines like Reminisce or Good Old Days are filled with childhood memories.
 I take notes, albeit mental ones, of what these now-grown children remember from years long gone.
 Funny how you can sit at a table with a cup of coffee and relive a day of someone's life all over again, even if that day happened before you were even born.

-Sometimes I go back into my own childhood and relive a memory.
+Sometimes I return to my own childhood and relive a memory.
 I spend time with the good ones and tend to leave the bad ones alone, perhaps believing they will die from neglect.

 But the pleasant memories make me smile and they make me wonder, "How am I spending my adult life?
 What memories am I making now?"

-I have a friend I've known more than fourteen years--sweetest person on Earth.
-But every time I've talked with her she's spent half of our conversations saying she hates her job.
-She's afraid to look for another career so she stays in the same one, year after year.
-Her adult children make her crazy and sad with the choices they make and she has an emotional (and physical) war going on with her old house.
-And more.
+I have a friend I've known more than ten years, sweetest person on Earth.
+But every time I talk with her?
+She spends half of our conversations saying she hates her job.
+She's afraid to look for another career so she remains in the same one.
+Her adult children make her crazy and sad with the choices they make and she has an emotional (and physical) war going on with her house and--

 She does have a terrific husband.
 And I try to bring a little happiness into her days, but there's only so much another person can do.
 So I watch her spending her years like money--using it up on stressful, worried days, one after another.

 And that is the life she is remembering.

 It takes a lot of letting go to have a happy life.
 Releasing fear and perfectionism and believing things must always be one certain way.
 And releasing our adult children to live their own lives and learn from their mistakes.

 It requires letting go of guilt and condemnation.
 A joyful consists of leaving our sins at Jesus' feet daily, then toddling forward as a baby with her fingers squeezing, even crunching those of Someone who walks with ease.